Our Approach to Concrete Slab Design

 When dealing with poor ground conditions, a standard ground-bearing slab may not be suitable due to the risk of large settlements and potential cracking.
 In such cases, we offer several solutions.
 One option is a suspended timber or concrete ‘beam and block floor’.
 Alternatively, we can design a ground-bearing floor slab that is specifically engineered to span over the poor ground.
 This solution is often the most cost-effective and is favoured by many builders due to its practicality and efficiency.

-Our structural calculations for an in situ concrete slab design will include either a one or two way spanning slab, depending on the layout of the building.
-Two way spanning slabs is more economical, but the prime choice of which slab to use is determined by the number of supporting walls and the specific requirements of the project.
+Our structural calculations for a concrete slab design include designing either a one-way or two-way spanning slab, depending on the layout of the building.
+Two-way spanning slabs are more economical, but the choice of slab is determined by the number of supporting walls and the specific requirements of the project.

 All our designs are carried out in accordance with BS 8110, ensuring they meet the highest standards of safety and quality.
 The calculations we provide are suitable for Building Regulation approval, giving you peace of mind that our designs are compliant with all relevant regulations.